oracle-livelabs/developer/java-management-advanced-features/set-up-and-enable-advanced-features-on-java-management-service/set-up-and-enable-advanced-features-on-java-management-service.md

  * You have signed up for an account with Oracle Cloud Infrastructure and have received your sign-in credentials.
  * You are using an Oracle Linux image or Windows OS on your Managed Instance for this workshop.
  * You have successfully completed the installation of the Management Agent on your OCI or non-OCI Managed Instances following steps in [Manage Java Runtimes, Applications and Managed Instances Inventory with Java Management Service](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=912).
- * **JDK Flight Recorder** and by extension **Crypto Event Analysis** are a commercial features  available only in the commercial packages based on Java Platform Standard Edition (Oracle Java SE Advanced and Oracle Java SE Suite).
-By selecting the **JDK Flight Recorder** and/or **Crypto Event Analysis** advanced options, you are agreeing to unlock this commercial feature in your JVM that will run the **JDK Flight Recorder** and/or **Crypto Event Analysis**.<br>
+ * **JDK Flight Recorder** and by extension **Crypto Event Analysis** and **Performance Analysis** are commercial features  available only in the commercial packages based on Java Platform Standard Edition (Oracle Java SE Advanced and Oracle Java SE Suite).
+By selecting any of these features, you are agreeing to unlock this commercial feature in your JVM that will run the **JDK Flight Recorder**.
 For more details, go to [About JDK Flight Recorder](https://docs.oracle.com/javacomponents/jmc-5-4/jfr-runtime-guide/about.htm#JFRUH170)
  * **Proceed to Task 2 or 3 if the management agent was installed manually (i.e. using the management agent software or enabled using the Management Agent plugin on your OCI compute instance's Oracle Cloud Agent) and not using the installation script.**

 ## Task 1: Configure a fleet to enable advanced features